DZMB: Kabisyo era

 Following MBC's acquisition of 96.3 DWRK from the Hodreal family in 2008, the company strategically reallocated DZMB to its original station licensee Cebu Broadcasting Company.
 This is to allow the transfer of 96.3's license to MBC's own franchise, streamlining the company's broadcast portfolio.

 On October 2, 2019, a major fire broke out at the Star City theme park, affecting the main studios of 90.7 Love Radio at the MBC Building in CCP Complex, Pasay, along with its sister stations under MBC.
 In the aftermath, Love Radio temporarily operated from its backup studio at the BSA Twin Towers in Ortigas Center, Mandaluyong, where its transmitter is located.
+On November 11, 2019, Love Radio Manila moved its studio at Design Center of the Philippines, situated near the MBC Building across Vicente Sotto Street.

 On November 15, 2021, after a two-year hiatus, Love Radio Manila, alongside sister stations 96.3 Easy Rock and 101.1 Yes The Best, returned to the newly-renovated MBC Building within the Star City complex, which was still undergoing rehabilitation and reconstruction at the time.
 That same day, MBC unveiled its new corporate slogan Sama-Sama Tayo, Pilipino!, along with refreshed logos for all MBC radio stations.
 Meanwhile, MBC’s AM station, DZRH continued to operate from its interim studios at the Design Center of the Philippines, located near the MBC Building, before officially relocating on December 17, 2021.

-On January 16, 2023, Love Radio introduced Angkol Dagol and Conyo Bicolano as its two newest radio jocks.
-A few weeks later, on March 4, 2023, the station launched its very own "Top 10 Countdown," adding an exciting element to its programming.
-Later that year, Love Radio expanded its initiatives by debuting its first-ever student jock program, "Love Radio Academy."
-Airing every Saturday afternoon, the program showcases talented student jocks from various universities and colleges, providing them with a platform to develop their skills and gain industry experience.
+On March 4, 2023, the station launched its very own Top 10 Countdown.
+Later that year, Love Radio expanded its initiatives by debuting its student jock program, Love Radio Academy.